-Fresh shrimp, red and orange bell peppers, red onion, red potatoes and a chili lime marinade come together in a rainbow of colors to bring Baja, Mexico to your next BBQ.
+Fresh shrimp, red and orange bell peppers, red onion, red potatoes and a chili lime marinade come together in a rainbow of colors to bring Baja shrimp kabobs to your next BBQ.
 Serve with caprese salad and fruit or Mexican rice and grilled vegetables for a perfect backyard BBQ meal.

 Buying and cleaning raw shrimp: